JasonYang96/heroes-on-the-water/README.md

 9. Start Server: `$ node server.js`
 10. Access Application on browser: `localhost:8080`

+### Usage Scenarios
+We thought you might like to see our app in action, so we loaded up a database with some filler data and made accounts for you to log in through.
+In order of descending privileges:

+To be an admin, login with:
+`Email: admin`
+`Password: admin`

+To be a regional manager:
+`Email: reg_manager`
+`Password: reg_manager`

+To be a chapter manager:
+`Email: chap_manager`
+`Password: chap_manager`

+To be an event manager:
+`Email: event_manager`
+`Password: event_manager`

+To be a volunteer:
+`Email: volunteer`
+`Password: volunteer`

+To be a participant:
+`Email: participant`
+`Password: participant`

 ### Features
 ##### Front End
 ###### Home Page